 If you do rent out a buy-to-let property, you might have a rental yield of 2–4% net after charges.
 This is not too high as a return – it is even on the low side – but today, everything is relative.
 If we compare this to a 1% yield on a long-term corporate bond, at least a buy-to-let property allows investors to potentially cash in on higher yields.

-You need to be careful, though, because a tenant can walk away or decide not to stop paying — which, as mentioned, can be problematic in continental Europe — so those rental streams are not necessarily guaranteed.
-But if you buy the right house in the right location, and you find a tenant with a good salary, you can make a better return compared to bonds or other asset classes — and people today are doing just that.
+You need to be careful, though, because a tenant can walk away or decide to stop paying.
+As mentioned, this can be problematic in continental Europe – so those rental streams are not necessarily guaranteed.
+But if you buy the right house in the right location, and you find a tenant with a good salary, you can make a better return compared to bonds or other asset classes.
+People today are doing just that.

 This trend will accelerate – unless interest rates were to rise suddenly – as even at BNP Paribas Fortis, we have increasingly seen cases where new loans are given to families to finance a second home.